To provide grant aid to students with financial need to enable them to attend private, non-profit colleges or universities in Texas.

 - Show financial need;

-- Are enrolled in an eligible institution in Texas in a degree plan leading to a first associate, baccalaureate, master's or doctoral degree;
+- Be enrolled in an eligible institution in Texas in a degree plan leading to a first associate, baccalaureate, master's or doctoral degree (excluding degree plans that are intended to lead to religious ministry);

 - Earn and maintain an overall college GPA of at least a 2.5 on a 4.0 scale and complete at least 24 credit hours per year (18 credit hours per year if a graduate student) with a minimum completion rate of 75%;